THEXN/TShock/To-Do-List.md

 * Double check item ban system on item use and blocking player animations.
 * Commands to manage item bans maybe not working.
 * Implement permissions for "cheating" mana/hp/stacks.
 Need to figure a method to "manage" the maximum tp bypass per group.
+* Implement more configs and permissions for server side inventory mode

 ## Mono Issues
 * Chairs - Issue with frames